ror-community/ror-roadmap/.github/ISSUE_TEMPLATE/schema-change-request.md

 ---

 <!---
 This template is for requesting changes to ROR's data model, which is located at https://github.com/ror-community/ror-schema/blob/master/ror_schema.json.
 Documentation is located at https://ror.readme.io/docs/ror-data-structure .
-If you don't have enough information to fill this form out completely, start a conversation in the discussion forum to gather community input https://github.com/ror-community/ror-roadmap/discussions
 -->

 **Describe the problem you would like to solve**